-TrustFactory Client Issuing CA shall inform the Subscriber that s/he may not use the Certificate until the Subscriber has reviewed and verified the accuracy of the data incorporated into the Certificate.
-Unless the Subscriber notifies TrustFactory Client Issuing CA within seven (7) days from receipt, the Certificate is deemed accepted.
+The Subscriber is responsible for verifying the accuracy of the data incorporated into the Certificate.
+Unless the Subscriber notifies TrustFactory Client Issuing CA of any errors, within seven (7) days from issuance, the Certificate is deemed accepted, or the Certificate is deemed accepted upon first use.